 You’ll even find that Powerbot also automatically links the Notes you’ve created in other Notebooks during the time of the Meeting.
 These will be placed under ‘Other notes from the meeting’.

 Overall, Powerbut is a very handy tool to have if your daily needs rely heavily on Evernote and Google Calendar.

 Here’s how to easily create notes from emails and share existing ones via Gmail.

-Go to this website and install the Powerbot browser extension, supported on Google Chrome, Firefox and Safari.
+Go to their website and install the Powerbot browser extension, supported on Google Chrome, Firefox and Safari.
 Again, you’ll have to give Powerbot access to your Google and Evernote account.

 Done?
 Everything is now automatically set up and when you refresh your Gmail webpage, you’ll notice a few new buttons that allow you to access Evernote straight from your Inbox.

 First thing you might notice is an extra link to insert notes or notebooks when you’re composing a new email.